It won’t be too long' - Solskjaer confirms Pogba will return to action for Man Utd in early December | Goal.com

 "He [Pogba] said it himself," the Norwegian head coach told a press conference.
 "It won’t be too long until he’s out of his cast.
 He’ll work hard during the international break and hopefully, he’ll be back."

-Ashley Young also weighed in Pogba's absence, insisting the Red Devils have enough strength in depth to cope in his absence.
+Club captain Ashley Young also weighed in Pogba's absence, insisting that the Red Devils have enough strength in depth to cope in his absence.

 United will be looking to bounce back from a 1-0 defeat at Bournemouth over the weekend when Serbian opposition arrive at Old Trafford tomorrow night.